novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-69.md

 “What?”

-“Just before coming here, he told me.
-He said I must invest.”
+“Just before coming here, she told me.
+She said I must invest.”

 It seemed like she was insisting, but the truth was that their family had no mercy when it came to business.